mflatt/sweetpea-py/docs/_source/api/derivations.rst

    Abstract class representing a derived-level specification.

-.. function:: sweetpea.WithinTrial(predicate, factors)
+.. class:: sweetpea.WithinTrial(predicate, factors)

               Describes a level that is selected depending on levels from other factors, all within the same trial.
-The level is equivalent to one created via :func:`.Window` with a window width of 1 and a stride of 1.
+The level is equivalent to one created via :class:`.Window` with a window width of 1 and a stride of 1.

               The factors that the level depends on can be non-derived